fgoujeon/maki/README.md

         }

         /*
-        Accordingly to the explanation given in the comment just above, this overload is called for all the types of event that don't have their on_entry() overload.
-        Note: This is not actually needed here since button::push_event is the only event type that leads to the off state.
-        */
-        void on_entry()
-        {
-        }

-        /*
         Optionally, state types can define a set of on_event() functions.
         Whenever the FSM processes an event, it calls the on_event() function of the active state by passing it the event (provided this function